 3. Marriage and Family Therapist

 Marriage and family therapists help families, children and married couples work through emotional disorders and mental problems, along with helping them to understand those issues and helping with strategies to break through those problems.
 These therapists often help families navigate marital conflicts, substance abuse, domestic violence, grieving, infertility and other issues.
 Therapists may work in a hospital or in a private practice.

 Marriage and family therapists must be compassionate and good listeners.
 They should also be well-organized and have good speaking skills.
-A typical therapist earns a bachelor’s in psychology, a master’s degree in counseling and a license to practice, and makes about $43,000 yearly.
+Marriage and family therapists typically earn a master’s degree in psychology, therapy or a related mental health field, according to the BLS4.
+A bachelor’s degree provides the foundation to earn a master’s degree along with a license to practice.

 4. Art Therapist

 Art therapy branches off from the traditional therapy setting.
 Art therapists help adults and children cope with mental, physical and emotional issues by incorporating art into counseling sessions.
 Art therapists can work in any place with any type of client, and create projects based on the type of patient and knowledge of how the artistic process affects people.
 They must be good at observing and listening, and be empathetic, patient and creative.